guy-mograbi-at-gigaspaces/cloudify-widget-modules/cloudify-widget-pool-manager-website/README.md

 ## Installation Steps

- * Create a [manager.properties file](./build/website-context.example.xml) and put it
  * Create an executable file [/etc/sysconfig/widget-pool-manage](./build/SYSCONF_EXAMPLE)
+ * Create a [website-context.xml file](./build/website-context.example.xml) and configure it in your sysconfig file
  * Run the following line of code

 ````